godarklight/KMPChatClient/README.md

-This is a beyond dirty CLI program to connect to KMP servers to chat.
-I'm not sure how exactly this would be useful, but anyway.
+This is a command line program to connect to KMP servers and chat.
+It's useful for linux users because of the unity typing bug.

-Because of my lazyness you will need to copy "KMPPlayerToken.txt" into the same directory as the program.
-If you're worried about this program stealing it, make a new guid first.
+This will connect to the server straight away: mono KMPChatClient.exe username server_ip server_port

+This will ask for info after starting: mono KMPChatClient.exe

+The program will automatically create a new GUID if it needs to.